-A kibbeh is the characteristic dish across the Middle East.
+A kibbeh is a characteristic dish across the Middle East.
 Every Middle East country has its unique version, one they are proud of and love.
-A kibbeh is absolutely intertwined to the culture, and can be considered to be the national dish across the region.
+Kibbeh is absolutely intertwined with the culture and can be considered to be the national dish across the region.
 These delicious dumplings are amazing, move over the tardy and boring English cutlets And French croquettes.
 A kibbeh is essentially a shell of cracked wheat, or bulgur, with either meat or potatoes to hold it together.
-They are usually torpedo shaped, and can come with fillings or not.
-They are generally deep fried, crisp and brown on the outside and soft and creamy on the inside, think falafels.
+They are usually torpedo-shaped and can come with fillings or not.
+They are generally deep-fried, crisp and brown on the outside and soft and creamy on the inside, think falafels.
 Every variation I have tried I have loved, crunchy, flavorful and perfect as a snack that turns into a meal.
-These kibbeh are no exception.
+These kibbehs are no exception.
 The shell is soft potatoes and bulgur and the filling of spinach and mozzarella oozes out in gooey goodness.
-I chose to pan fry the kibbeh to a crisp outside and served it with a side of Tzatziki sauce.
-Greg and Lucy Malouf have traveled across the Middle East extensively, publishing a number of specialized cookbooks along their journey.
-This cookbook is one of my favorites, a thick volume filled with amazing recipes, like this one, and photographs.
+I chose to pan-fry the kibbeh to a crisp outside and served it with a side of Tzatziki sauce.
+Greg and Lucy Malouf have travelled across the Middle East extensively, publishing a number of specialized cookbooks along their journey.
+This cookbook is one of my favourites, a thick volume filled with amazing recipes, like this one, and photographs.
 This cookbook will make you want to get out to the closest Mediterranean store (or on Amazon) and order a pantry full of new ingredients for this cuisine.
 I have cooked a few, definitely not enough, recipes from this book and each is spectacular.
 I need to complete the collection of their cookbooks, oh I wish I had a larger cookbook budget.
 This book is for those who are looking for spectacular Middle Eastern cuisine.

 For more delicious recipes from this cookbook click here.

 1/2 lb potatoes, washed but not peeled